 The current development is using a touch lightly approach to preserve significant and valuable habitats and the regeneration of areas to create a land with improved ecological value.

-It’s an exciting eco-friendly resort that we can't wait to experience.
+The proposed land for this project is located on the southern shores of Lake Wellington in Gippsland, Victoria.
+It’s an exciting eco-friendly resort that we can’t wait to experience.

 13. Eden Project